Loading

 Sharing with the World

-John died in 1973, shortly after the dedication of Rothko Chapel—a project that embodies the de Menil belief in the spiritual power of art and the importance of dialogue, human rights, and social justice—and just as he and Dominique began to contemplate building a public museum to house their collection.
+John died in 1973, just as he and Dominique began to contemplate building a public museum to house their collection.
 A decade into her widowhood, Dominique engaged Renzo Piano, then known as one of the architects of the high-tech and colorful Centre Georges Pompidou in Paris, to design the museum she and John envisioned.
 Her directive to the architect was for a museum that was “small on the outside yet large on the inside,” a place where works of art could breathe, where the visitors would never know museum fatigue.

 The museum feels something like Menil House, modest in scale and aglow with soft natural light.
 Works of art are on rotating display, deliberately and thrillingly juxtaposed, creating dialogues between eras and cultures, movements and beliefs.
 Piano described the museum during a visit to Houston as nothing less than a “portrait of Dominique: discreet, intelligent, welcoming, elegant.”